vincentarelbundock/marginaleffects/README.md

 So why did I write a new package?

 -   *Speed:* In a typical case shown below, `marginaleffects` is over 400x faster (55 seconds vs. 130 *milli*seconds).
 -   *Efficiency:* Between 5 and 60x smaller memory footprint.
 -   *Extensibility:* Adding support for new models often requires less than 10 lines of new code.
+In the medium run, my goal is to add support for *several* more model types.
 -   `ggplot2` support: Plot your (conditional) marginal effects using `ggplot2`.
 -   *Tidy:* The results produced by `marginaleffects` follow “tidy” principles.
 They are easy to process and program with.
+-   *Active development*.

+Downsides of `marginaleffects` include:

+-   No support for weights or simultation-based inference.
+-   Possibly fragile handling of transformations in model formulas (not sure).
+-   More dependencies.
+-   Newer package with a much smaller (i.e., non-existent) user base.

 ## How?